bvoight/GCB535/Syllabus.md

 We will use [CoCalc](https://cocalc.com/) for in class exercises and homework.
 Completed assignments will be collected through this system.
-[Canvas](https://upenn.instructure.com/) is used to return grades to students.
+[Canvas](https://upenn.instructure.com/) is used to return grades to students and to provide additional materials for the course (recorded lectures, lecture slides, etc).

 ## Course description